jwodder/doapi/api.md

 - The input attribute table for the "Snapshot a Droplet" action omits the "name" attribute
 - Descriptions for accounts are missing.
+- The example response for fetching an account omits the relatively-recently added "status" and "status_message" fields.
 - The curl examples include an "available" field in droplet objects that is not documented and doesn't seem to actually exist.
 - The curl (and Ruby and Go) example for "List all Droplet Neighbors" shows the